torsteinnh/TTT4275_project/README.md

 This repository contains the training data as well as the coded solutions to the end semester project in TTT4275.

 ## How to run
-All code is run with python3, install all libraries in requirements.txt with pip.
+All code is written in python3, all libraries in requirements.txt are available with pip.

-It is impossible to run the programs since no code is written yet.
+All code is to be run from the root folder of the project.

+To run the iris task, simply run the script: "code/run_iristasks.py".